flare-foundation/docs/docs/user/staking/staking-flarestake.md

 ### 3. Stake Your Funds

-To stake funds, you delegate them to an existing validator.
+To stake funds, delegate them to an existing validator.

 1. On the FlareStake dashboard, click ![Staking menu](flarestake-menu-staking.png){.inline-image} **Staking**.
 2. In the **Add a Delegation** section, click **Add Delegation**.